Rajveer-Solanki-Kevit/gen-ai-llm-tasks/CodeAgentTask/README.md

 ---

 ## Prerequisites
-- Linux/macOS with Bash (these instructions assume bash).
 - Python 3.8+ (adjust if project requires a different minor version).
 - Git (to clone the repo if you haven't already).